UtrechtUniversity/SWORDS-UU/collect_repositories/README.md

 ### Retrieve repositories of filtered users

 In this step, repositories of enriched users are retrieved.
 To do this, execute the file **repositories.py**.
-Note: The column with githuber user ids needs to have the name **github_user_id**.
+Note: The column with githuber user ids needs to have the name **user_id**.
 There are 2 arguments that can be passed.

 - --users: The path to the file with enriched users.
 Default value: ../collect_users/results/unique_users_annotated.xlsx